koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 Thread starvation happens when a thread acquires a lock on a shared resource and goes onto a long running process or an infinite loop, never giving a chance to the other thread to proceed.

 ## wait - notify
-A thread can acquire a lock on an object, and then may decide to release its lock by calling the `wait` method on the object, until `notify` is called on the same object by some other thread.
+A thread can acquire a lock on an object, and then may decide to release its lock by calling the `wait` method until `notify` is called on the same object by some other thread.

 ```java
 void wait() throws InterruptedException